Team dynamics can make or break a workplace, and managing relationships with your team members can be one of the trickiest things about management.

 But you don’t have to be a team member’s best friend either.

 You can be supportive without getting too personal

-If a team member is going through something difficult, managers can empathise and offer support without getting too involved.
-You’re not the expert, it is better to signpost to the right organisation.
+If someone is struggling or going through something, you can empathise and offer support without getting too involved.

-You don’t have to be their best friend to want the best for them
+You don’t have to be their best friend to want them to succeed

-Are you an HR manager who’s constantly dealing with issues around managers and their teams?
+Are you a leader who’s constantly dealing with issues around your managers and their teams?

 - Do you know that there are deep-rooted issues in teams but you just don’t have the time to get to the bottom of them and sort them out?

 - Are disciplinary and performance issues landing on your desk when they shouldn’t be; if only managers had the experience, skills, and confidence to lead their teams effectively and get things back on track!

 As your leadership mentor and team fixer, I can help you get to the bottom of what’s really going on, and come up with a solution to fix the problem and help the business move forward.